vzool/docs/api/reference.md

 ### Permissions

-These endpoints are used for creating, updating, or deleting permissions.
+These endpoints are used for creating, reading, updating, or deleting permissions.

 #### Get Permissions